Leland Honeyman: NASCAR Xfinity Series

 On December 30, 2022, Alpha Prime Racing announced that Honeyman would join the organization part-time in the 2023 season, driving the 45 car.
-He made his debut at Phoenix Raceway, qualifying 23rd and finished 27th.
+He made his debut at Phoenix Raceway, qualifying 23rd and finishing 27th.
 He followed with two 25th-place finishes at Richmond and Martinsville.
 At Portland, Honeyman qualified 21st but was replaced mid-race by Brad Perez, after suffering from food poisoning during the first stage.
 Perez ran inside the top-fifteen until the final corner, after getting punted into tire barriers by Josh Williams, resulting in a 28th-place finish.
 Since Honeyman started the race, he is officially credited with the finish.
 At Sonoma, Honeyman drove the 35 for Emerling-Gase Motorsports, in which he failed to qualify.
 In the race at Kansas in September, Honeyman failed to qualify driving Alpha Prime's No. 44 car, but the team worked a deal with MBM Motorsports to replace Timmy Hill in their No. 66 car, which did qualify for the race.

 On January 3, 2024, it was announced that Young's Motorsports would expand to the Xfinity Series in 2024, fielding the No. 42 with Honeyman driving the car full-time.
 At Talladega, Honeyman scored a top-five, his first, with a fourth place finish.

 On January 2, 2025, it was announced that Honeyman would move to the newly rebranded Cope Family Racing team to drive the No. 70 Chevrolet SS part-time, sharing the ride with Thomas Annunziata.
 Honeyman would drive in seventeen races and Annunziata would drive in sixteen races.